Beautiful kittens with cashmere-soft fur, Turkish Van cats are well-known for their playful personalities and quirky behavior.

 The Turkish Van is almost entirely free of genetic problems.
 Because they were born wild and not through any human-led breeding, they are extremely healthy cats.

-They are not deaf Like other Turkish cats.
-There is currently no scientific evidence to support the claim That these cats are more likely than other cats to go deaf.
+They are not deaf like other Turkish cats.
+There is currently no scientific evidence to support the claim that these cats are more likely than other cats to go deaf.

 The Breed Standard